Published by Carl Hedinger. Last Updated on February 8, 2024.

 The North Carolina Arboretum is south of downtown Asheville in the Southern Appalachian Mountains of Western North Carolina.

-The Mountains to Sea Trail runs near the entrance and you can reach the Arboretum from the Blue Ridge Parkway at Milepost 393.6.
+The Mountains to Sea Trail runs near the entrance and you can reach the Arboretum in Asheville NC from the Blue Ridge Parkway at Milepost 393.6.

 Read More: North Carolina Travel Map